 - Research does not support it.
 The majority of studies published over the last few decades have not been supportive.
 The few positive results have primarily been open studies, which is a “group testimonial,” not a research study.

 - Every lab has a different procedure, which gives different answers.
 Each lab claims they have the best procedure.
 Sheryl Miller, from the Bastyr University Health Clinic, wrote an excellent analysis.

-Here’s an example of a conversation with one lab.
-The employee revealed that their technique to measure IgG antibodies was developed in the 1980's (and had not updated it since).
-He agreed that many improvements in antibody testing have been made in the last 40 years.
+- Many labs use outdated technology.
+A few years ago, I called several laboratories to prepare for a presentation on food sensitivity testing at the Dietitians of Canada conference.
+An employee at one of the labs was open and honest.
+The employee revealed that the company developed their technique to measure IgG antibodies in the 1980s (and had not updated it since).
+He agreed that antibody testing had improved substantially in the last 40 years.
 When I asked why they were selling a test based on outdated technology, he said that it was very popular with practitioners.
-The popularity would likely decrease, if practitioners knew more about the test.
+In other words, the test was making money.

 Confused about your food sensitivity test results?
-I can help you understand what the test results mean and where to go from there.
+We can help you break out of the Food Fear & Symptom Cycle and expand your diet.